• Introduction

 Install Docker

-The official Docker documentation provides a lot of useful information to this end.
+The official Docker documentation to this end.
 Below we summarize only the steps outlined in that article.
 If you wish to understand an individual step or if something goes wrong, please refer to the article.

 Otherwise, run: